l0rdFalco/git-prac-1/prac_1.md

 ### workflow
 1. **git add** moves changes from the working directory to the staging area.
 This staging area is an intermediate/temporary location

-2. **git commit** moces changes from the staging area to the local repo
+2. **git commit** moves changes from the staging area to the local repo. `git commit --amend` is used to fix a broken commit

 3. **git push** moves the changes from the local repo to the remote repo